 How Solar Works

-Any excess energy created by your solar system will flow into the utility grid through the meter.
+Any excess energy created by your solar energy system will flow into the utility grid through the meter.

 Going solar doesn’t mean going off the grid.
-You stay connected to the electric company via a two-way meter the solar company installs.
+You stay connected to the utility company through a two-way meter that the solar company installs.
 That lets you buy juice as needed.
-When panels produce excess wattage, it goes back into the grid, and you’re credited for the amount.
-Though you could eliminate your electric bill, the typical residential installation yields 75% to 90% of the household’s power needs, says George Castillo of Green Solar Technologies, a full-service solar company.
+When panels produce excess wattage, it goes back into the grid, and you’re credited for that amount.
+"Though you could eliminate your electricity bill, the typical residential installation yields 75% to 90% of the household’s power needs," says George Castillo of Green Solar Technologies, a full-service solar company.

 Your Solar Impact

-Few power-generation technologies have as positive an impact on the environment as solar electric power.
+Few power-generation technologies have as positive an impact on the environment as solar power.
 It quietly generates electricity from sunlight and produces no air pollution or hazardous waste.